humberto-ortiz/expression-workshop/README.md

 ## Installation

 To prepare for the workshop, I recommend installing these packages in bioconductor.
+You can cut and paste the following instructions into the RStudio console.
 You will need a good Internet connection.

 ```
 source("http://bioconductor.org/biocLite.R")